Gabriel Arias Player Props: Guardians vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff ranks ninth in the league with a collective 9.1 strikeouts per nine innings.
+- The nine strikeouts per nine innings put together by the Orioles pitching staff ranks 11th in the league.

-- Orioles pitchers combine to surrender 64 total home runs at a clip of 1.2 per game (to rank 19th in the league).
+- Orioles pitchers combine to give up 64 total home runs at a rate of 1.2 per game (to rank 18th in the league).

+- Voth will make his first start of the season for the Orioles.

+- The 30-year-old right-hander has 18 appearances out of the bullpen this season.

 © 2023 Data Skrive.
 All rights reserved.